Montessori CASA Program

 - Practical life activities build children’s concentration coordination, these exercises to help children learn skills used in everyday life.
 For young children, this includes carefully pouring water, tying their shoes, and scrubbing a table.
 For older children, this includes things like budgeting and starting a small business.

 - Sensorial curriculum promotes the development and refinement of the five senses.
 It is the education of the senses and is most prevalent in classrooms for young children.
 Montessori believed that children learn through their senses and there are materials specifically designed to help them refine their sense of smell, hearing, etc. Students practice these activities with the focus on visual and taste perception, tactile impression, stereo gnostic and olfactory senses.

 - Language in Montessori is based on the fact that there is a sensitive period of language development and we create a rich learning environment to support it.

 - Mathematical concepts are introduced to the child using concrete sensorial materials.
 Initial exploration with sensorial materials encourages children to understand basic math concepts such as learning number recognition counting and sequencing of numbers.

 - Cultural activities lead the child to experience music, stories, artwork, and items from the child’s community, society and cultural background.
 The areas of geography, science, zoology, and botany are all included.

 How will Montessori be a part of our facilities?

 The parents will have the option of enrolling their child into our Montessori or play-based learning program.
-Please consult our Supervisor before enrollment into the Montessori program to find out if your child is eligible.
+Please let the Site Director know before enrollment if you are interested in the Montessori program.